A Preventable Crisis

 Not just for Type 1 diabetes

-Historically, DKA was thought of as a condition experienced only by people with Type 1 diabetes, but recent research is noting that DKA can occur in people with Type 2 diabetes as well, although it is generally not as severe in people with Type 2.
+Historically, DKA was thought of as a condition experienced only by people with Type 1 diabetes, but some research is noting that DKA can occur in people with Type 2 diabetes as well, although it is generally not as severe in people with Type 2.

 “A significant proportion of DKA occurs in patients with Type 2 diabetes,” said one study, published in the September 27, 2004, issue of Archives of Internal Medicine.
 In that study, conducted in Dallas, Texas, nearly 22% of people with DKA who were identified as having diabetes had Type 2 diabetes.

 Another study, conducted in the Bronx, New York, and published in the February 2007 issue of Metabolism, found that 32% of the subjects studied had Type 2 diabetes.
 This study focused on hospital admissions for DKA among ethnic minorities, primarily African-Americans and Hispanics.
 It concluded that African-Americans with Type 2 diabetes may be particularly susceptible to developing DKA.
-(For information about hyperosmolar hyperglycemic state, another condition characterized by very high blood glucose levels, click here.
+(For information about hyperosmolar hyperglycemic state, another condition characterized by very high blood glucose levels, click here.)

 How to check for ketones